'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 Public Security Minister Francois Bonnardel also wrote online, calling the event "extremely tragic."

-Bonnardel and Sainte-Rose MNA Christopher Skeete headed directly to Laval after news broke of the crash.
-Legault and leaders of all the opposition parties will be at the scene Wednesday.
+Bonnardel and Christopher Skeete, the Quebec MNA who represents the district where the tragedy happened, headed directly to Laval after news broke of the crash.

 "My heart is broken at this tragic event.
 I’ll be making my way back home today to offer my support to my community," Skeete said on Twitter.